The Episcopal Church of the Holy Innocents

 All: you have graciously accepted us as living members

 and you have fed us with spiritual food

 in the Sacrament of his Body and Blood.

 Send us now into the world in peace,

 with gladness and singleness of heart;

 through Christ our Lord.
 Amen.

-Weekly Parish Prayer List for the Week of September 23, 2018
+Parish Prayer List for the Week of January 20, 2019

 After the last Sunday of each month, all names will be removed from this Prayer List.
 If you would like a name to remain on the prayer list for another month, please contact the Parish Administrator in the Church Office by the Thursday before the first Sunday of each month.
 You may add or remove names at any time during the month.
 Please be sure to give us the first name of the person to be prayed for.
 Last names may be given as well, if desired.
 Thank you.